SEACrowd/seacrowd.github.io/README.md

 1. **Fork the repository** on GitHub
 2. **Edit files directly** in the GitHub web interface
 3. **Submit a pull request** with your changes
-4. All editing can be done through GitHub.

 ### Site settings